ExposedCat/telegram-bot-template/README.md

 - [Telegraf i18n](https://www.npmjs.com/package/telegraf-i18n)
 - [Dotenv](https://www.npmjs.com/package/dotenv)

-## Running
+## Usage
-1. Install dependencies
-2. Replace `example-config.env` with `config.env`
+1. Create new project:
+`sh create-project.sh PATH/NAME`
+Replace `PATH` with new project path and `NAME` with project directory name
+2. Configure `src/config.env`
 2.1.
-Replace `TOKEN` with the one new from t.me/BotFather
+Replace `TOKEN` with the new one from t.me/BotFather
 2.2.
 Replace `DB_URL` and `DB_NAME` with your own MongoDB database URL and name
 3. Run bot with `npm start`